mlibrary/config-repo-env/README.md

 Update `.env` with your Github PAT with repository access.
 You need this to add/update Github secrets.

+Fine-grained tokens must have write access for repository administration as well as environments.

 Install the gems into `vendor/bundle`
 ```
 `bundle install`